sinclairzx81/typebox/readme.md

 ## Formats

-Use the `Format` module to define custom string formats.
-Formats provide greater flexibility over [string patterns](https://json-schema.org/understanding-json-schema/reference/regular_expressions.html) to validate complex string encodings, but may come at a cost of schema portability.
+Use the `Format` module to create custom string formats.
+Formats provide much greater flexibility over [string patterns](https://json-schema.org/understanding-json-schema/reference/regular_expressions.html) to validate complex string encodings, but may come at a cost of schema portability.
 Formats are internally shared between the TypeCompiler and Value modules.
 TypeBox does not provide any built in formats by default.

-The Format module is an optional import.
+The format module is an optional import.

 ```typescript
 import { Format } from '@sinclair/typebox/format'